 City government, with the assistance of residents, has taken a proactive approach to improving the station in order to position it as a regional gateway.
 The Claremont station is about two and a half miles west of downtown.
-Passengers wait on a concrete platform adjacent to a former Boston and Maine Railroad depot that currently serves as a bicycle shop.
-The owner kindly provides information and services to travelers on a voluntary basis during store hours.
+Passengers wait on a concrete platform with a passenger shelter adjacent to a former Boston and Maine Railroad depot that currently serves as a bicycle shop.

 In July 2014, the City Council created the Ad Hoc Committee for the Claremont Train Stop to explore ways to improve and enhance the passenger rail facility.
 The Committee, which includes councilors, a state representative and members of the public, adopted a mission statement prepared by Chair Charlene Lovett.
 Objectives include increasing ridership, promoting economic development and supporting tourism.